top of page

 • 3 min read

-In a clearing that opened up 5 minutes along the trail, I found an information board notifying me that I was at Staines Moor, a biological site of special scientific interest.
+In a clearing that opened up five minutes along the trail, I found an information board notifying me that I was at Staines Moor, a biological site of special scientific interest.
 The board noted that it was an area that Skylarks were particularly fond of.
 I wanted my high-pitched singer to be one of these.
 Wouldn’t that be a thrill on one of my first ventures back into nature?

 • Twitter